zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 5c10eadfa9d098f7c1a15f8d58ae73d67e3f67cf7a7e65b2bd50ba77eeac67e1  genesis.json
 ```

-Now we need to init the Bor home directory.
+Now we need to `init` the Bor home directory.
 This command is similar to what we did for Heimdall:

 ```bash
 docker run -v /mnt/data/bor:/bor-home:rw -it  0xpolygon/bor:0.2.16 --datadir /bor-home init /bor-home/genesis.json
 ```

 Most of the pieces of this command should look very familiar.
-Instead of `--home` we’re setting the `--datadir` flag to tell bor where to preserve the data.
+Instead of `--home` we’re setting the `--datadir` flag to tell Bor where to preserve the data.

 For reference, you can see the details for the Bor image here: https://hub.docker.com/repository/docker/0xpolygon/bor

-After downloading the genesis file and running `init` our Bor home directory should look something like this.
+After downloading the `genesis` file and running `init`, our Bor home directory should look something like this.

 ```bash
 tree /mnt/data/bor/